-Finn Juhl is considered the father of the concept “Danish Modern” or "Danish Design”.
-He played an important role in the time of unrest and upheaval within the development of Danish furniture design and put Denmark on the map of international design through his work.
+Finn Juhl (1912-1989) is considered the father of the concept of "Danish modernity" or "Danish design".
+At the heart of an era rich in technical, political and sociological upheaval, he played a central role in the development of Danish furniture, putting Denmark on the international design map with his innovative work.

-From 1960 and until his death in 1989, Finn Juhl and Hanne Wilhelm Hansen were a couple.
-Hanne Wilhelm Hansen and her sister, Lone, were both 4th generation successors to the Wilhelm Hansen Music Publishers.
-In 1988 the sisters decided to sell the publishing house.
-After the sale was complete, they established a foundation – The Wilhelm Hansen Foundation.
-The charter specifies that the foundation supports performing arts within music, dance and theater.
-As Hanne Wilhelm Hansen put it so elegantly herself: “for five generations my family has profited from the artists.
-It is now time to give that money back to the artists”.
+From 1960 until his death in 1989, Finn Juhl and Hanne Wilhelm Hansen were a couple.
+Hanne Wilhelm Hansen and her sister, Lone, were both 4th generation successors to the Wilhelm Hansen music publishers.
+In 1988, the sisters decided to sell the publishing house.

-In 1988, Hanne Wilhelm Hansen contacted the founders of Onecollection (also known as House of Finn Juhl today), Ivan Hansen and Hans Henrik Sørensen.
-This kickstarted the collaboration to relaunch Finn Juhl's iconic furniture.
-Hanne found the partnership to be so fruitful that she bestowed the exclusive rights of production for all of Finn Juhl’s pieces to Ivan and Hans Henrik.
-Without hesitation they accepted – and they would embark on the mission of their lives.
+In 1988, Hanne Wilhelm Hansen contacted the founders of OneCollection (now known as House of Finn Juhl), Ivan Hansen and Hans Henrik Sørensen.
+This launched the collaboration to relaunch Finn Juhl's iconic furniture.
+Hanne found the partnership so fruitful that she granted exclusive production rights for all Finn Juhl pieces to Ivan and Hans Henrik.
+Without hesitation, they accepted what was to become their life's mission.

-House of Finn Juhl relaunches Finn Juhl's furniture, on respect to the legacy, but in a modern reality.
-The details must be as fine and pure as if it came from the original cabinetmakers' workshop, but also includes durability.
-Products have to be so durable that they can be enjoyed by users today and by generations to come.
+House of Finn Juhl's mission is to re-edit Finn Juhl's furniture in a way that respects its history, without depriving itself of the contributions of modernity.
+The details must be as subtle and delicate as if they came from the original cabinetmakers' workshop, but the contemporary concept of quality also includes durability, and the furniture produced must be so long-lasting that it can be enjoyed by today's users as well as by generations to come.

 Today, House of Finn Juhl furniture is mainly manufactured in Denmark.
-The upholstered furniture such as the Poet Sofa and the Pelican Chair are entirely hand-sewn in the same Danish tradition as the old ones.
-However, when it comes to our wooden furniture, House of Finn Juhl have chosen to utilise modern technology, which goes hand-in-hand with excellent craftsmanship in order to make Juhl's visions come true.
-The intricately shaped wooden frames in the Chieftain Chair for instance, are masterly crafted by skilled Japanese craftsmen in Yamagata.
+Upholstered furniture such as the Poet sofa and the Pelican armchair are entirely hand-sewn in the same Danish tradition as their predecessors.
+When it comes to wooden furniture, however, House of Finn Juhl has chosen to use modern technology, combined with excellent craftsmanship, to bring Juhl's visions to life.
+The intricately shaped wooden frames of the Chieftain Chair, for example, are masterfully crafted by skilled Japanese artisans in Yamagata.

-Without this approach, it would not be possible to achieve the fantastic finish and delicate detail that was Finn Juhl's trademark.
-Finn Juhl's dilemma was that many of his furniture designs called for technical solutions, which were not invented yet.
-Since he did not want to change or devaluate the characteristic design, he rather accepted this fact.
-That is the reason why some of his models were only produced in very limited quantities, while others never even saw the light of day.
+Without this approach, it would not be possible to achieve the fantastic finish and delicate details that were Finn Juhl's hallmark.
+Finn Juhl's dilemma was that many of his furniture designs required technical solutions that had not yet been invented.
+Since he didn't want to change or devalue his work, he resigned himself to this fact.
+That's why some of his designs were only produced in very limited quantities, while others never even saw the light of day.